Safin Karim

 Singer/Actor/Music Director

-Safin Karim (he/him) hails from Orlando, and currently resides in New York City.
-Safin has been fortunate enough to work in places such as the Dr. Phillips Center, the Iris Cantor Theater, and St. Patrick’s Cathedral under prominent directors and conductors, including Broadway music director Ted Sperling and world-traveled opera director Sam Helfrich.
+Safin Karim (he/him) hails from Orlando and currently resides in New York City.
+Safin has been fortunate enough to perform with leaders including Broadway music directors Ted Sperling and Joshua Rosenblum, Grammy-winning vocalists Janis Siegel and Lauren Kinhan, and world-traveled opera directors Sam Helfrich and A. Scott Parry.

-As a music director and pianist, Safin has accumulated a body of work in Florida, playing and coaching masterclasses with individuals such as Kelli O’Hara, Broadway performer Paige Davis, and director Joseph Walsh.
+As a music director and pianist, Safin has played and coached masterclasses with individuals such as Kelli O’Hara, Broadway performer Paige Davis, and director Joseph Walsh.

 As a vocal coach for high schools and middle schools in his hometown, Safin helped aid in the development and comfort of young voices in transition, helping them choose and navigate appropriate and enjoyable repertoire.
 For this, he won Central Florida’s Singhaus Scholarship, speaking on the topic at the annual awards reception for members of Florida’s government.